Met Gala: Controversies: 2009–2019

-Controversies: 2020-present
+Controversies: 2020–present

 The 2021 Met Gala theme was "In America: A Lexicon of Fashion."
 The American theme of the gala allowed celebrities to go in many different directions with how they chose to embody the theme.
 Democratic U.S. Representative Alexandria Ocasio-Cortez of New York attended the 2021 Met Gala dressed by designer Aurora James.
 Ocasio-Cortez's controversial look was bold and targeted the attendees of the Met; she wore a white off-the-shoulder gown with the phrase "tax the rich" sewn onto the back in bold red satin lettering.
 This look faced controversy as many thought it was hypocritical to condemn wealth inequality while attending an event with a $35,000 ticket.
 In an interview, designer Aurora James explains how she thinks it smart to be able to deliver the message directly to those who need to hear it.
-The United States House Committee on Ethics later determined that Ocasio-Cortez failed to comply with the House’s gifting rule as part of this appearance by improperly accepting free admission to the gala for her partner and by failing to pay full fair market value for some of the items she wore at the event.
+The United States House Committee on Ethics later determined that Ocasio-Cortez failed to comply with the House's gifting rule as part of this appearance by improperly accepting free admission to the gala for her partner and by failing to pay full fair market value for some of the items she wore at the event.

 In 2022, with the theme of "Gilded Glamour", Kim Kardashian wore the gown Marilyn Monroe wore when singing "Happy Birthday, Mr. President" to John F. Kennedy in 1962.
 The gown is the property of Ripley's Believe It or Not.
 The controversy around the gown started when some noticed some damage to the gown.
 Other controversies came from the diet that Kim Kardashian had to adhere to in order to wear the gown.
-She claimed to have cut out all sugar and carbs, resulting in 16 lbs lost in 3 weeks.